raysonkoh/cp/kattis/README.md

 * pivot: two pass from left and from right, each time keep track of current max and min
 * guess: simple binary search
 * joinstrings: recursive print string problem disguised as string concat (append index instead of actual string for significant speedup)
-* railroad2: euler walk: all nodes even deg (i.e. x has deg 4, y has deg 3, make sure tol deg is even -- handshaking lemma);
+* railroad2: euler walk: all nodes even deg (i.e. x has deg 4, y has deg 3, make sure tol deg is even -- handshaking lemma)
 * teque: simulate with two deques (one front, one back), making sure that each deque is roughly half of tol size
 * commercials: kadane's algo - key idea is dp[i] refers to max sum subarray ending at index i --> dp[i] = max(dp[i - 1] + A[x], A[x])
 * digits: stoi(very large string) will cause runtime error